nofelmahmood/Seam/README.md

 ## Communication

-- If you want to contribute submit a [pull request](https://github.com/nofelmahmood/Seam/pulls)
+- If you want to contribute submit a [pull request](https://github.com/nofelmahmood/Seam/pulls).
+- If your app uses Seam I'll be glad to add it to the list.
+Edit the [List](APPS.md) and submit a [pull request](https://github.com/nofelmahmood/Seam/pulls).
 - If you found a bug [open an issue](https://github.com/nofelmahmood/Seam/issues).
 - If you have a feature request [open an issue](https://github.com/nofelmahmood/Seam/issues).
 - If you have a question, ask it on [Stack Overflow](http://stackoverflow.com).